Updated January 23, 2019

 Title: Missouri Mandated Child Abuse and Neglect — http://www.protectmokids.com/

-Registration: Set up a free account at faculty and staff need to enroll for this In-service in the myExtension In-service system by May 18, 2017.
+Registration: Set up a free account at faculty and staff need to enroll for this In-Service in the myExtension system.

 Intended participants: Any person who has care, control or custody of a child.
 This includes staff and volunteers who work with children.